-- Introduce more flexibility in the application process and requirements for low-resource countries.
-Due to their reduced capacity to develop proposals and competing demands on resources, these countries will benefit from targeted support from the Fund in the form of additional flexibility in modalities (e.g., rolling deadline for proposal submission) and lower coinvestment requirement.
+- Remain open to all IDA/IBRD-eligible countries.
+The Fund's founding documents articulate the scope and purpose of the Pandemic Fund as a global financing mechanism. - Focus deployment of modest resources in the medium term to drive meaningful impact.
+The Fund needs to demonstrate clear impact with modest resources to ensure its continued momentum in the global health architecture.
+Over the next five years, the Fund will prioritize its resources on the three geographic scopes as outlined in Sections 3.1 and 3.3. - Create greater predictability of funding and help manage expectations for countries.
+While oversubscription of prior Calls for Proposals was indicative of demand for pandemic PPR financing, it also led to numerous unfunded proposals that required significant time and resources to develop.
+Going forward, the Fund will provide greater predictability of the size and timing of funding to applicants such that their efforts are appropriately invested. - Introduce more flexibility in the application process and requirements for low-resource countries.
+Due to their reduced capacity to develop proposals and competing demands on resources, these countries will benefit from targeted support from the Fund in the form of additional flexibility in modalities (e.g., rolling deadline for proposal submission) and lower co-investment requirement.
 This will reduce competition and enable IEs and other stakeholders to provide additional technical assistance to these countries, putting them on level footing with other countries. - Increase coordination with other pandemic PPR funders.
 The Pandemic Fund will move away from ad hoc Calls for Proposals towards a more predictable funding allocation in terms of both timing and scope, taking into account the multitude of other funding streams and processes in which countries may wish to partake.
-The Fund aims to minimize fragmentation and duplication of efforts through its operations. - Simplify processes to minimize burden for all stakeholders, including the Pandemic Fund Governing Board, TAP, and Secretariat.
-As the Fund considers differentiating allocation modalities by applicant type, it will weigh tradeoffs of additional complexity and capacity needs that such an approach may demand from the Pandemic Fund.
-The Fund will aim to strike an appropriate balance between maintaining flexibility and simplifying processes. - Remain flexible to provide response financing in the event of a future pandemic or new developments in the global health architecture.
+The Fund will align its administrative requirements with those of other major funders, such that countries are not burdened with fragmented and duplicative efforts, as outlined in Section 4.3. - Simplify processes to minimize burden for all stakeholders, including countries, IEs, and the Pandemic Fund.
+As the Fund considers differentiating allocation modalities by applicant type, it will weigh tradeoffs of additional complexity and capacity needs that such an approach may demand from the Pandemic Fund stakeholders.
+The Fund will aim to strike an appropriate balance between maintaining flexibility and simplifying processes. - Remain flexible in the event of a future pandemic or new developments in the global health architecture.
+The Fund will monitor developments in the global health and pandemic PPR landscape to assess the need for changes in allocation modalities or scope, particularly regarding its role in response financing.

-3.3 Allocation modalities
+3.3.
+Allocation modalities

-In accordance with the key requirements above, the Pandemic Fund will offer three distinct allocation modalities in the medium term.
+In accordance with the key requirements above, the Pandemic Fund will offer three distinct allocation modalities in the medium term, independent of resource availability.
+However, the amounts channeled through each modality will change according to resource availability, as articulated in Section 3.1.